 Make sure to check in with your alarm monitoring company, too, as well as any other businesses with products that have been reliant on 3G.

-Meanwhile, the FCC has a Lifeline program that aims to make communications services more affordable for low-income customers.
-The benefit doesn’t cover the cost of a new device but may help on phone and internet services.
+Meanwhile, the FCC has two programs that aim to make communications services more affordable for low-income customers: the Affordable Connectivity Program (ACP), an expanded and permanent version of 2021's Emergency Broadband Benefit, and its Lifeline program, originally established in 1985.
+The benefits don’t cover the cost of a new cellphone but may help on phone and internet services.

 Entner says he thinks many older adults like things the way they are, thus their previous resistance to upgrading to a more advanced device.
 “For them, getting a low-cost or free 5G phone will take care of them for the rest of their lives,” he says.

 Edward C. Baig is a contributing writer who covers technology and other consumer topics.
-He previously worked for USA Today, BusinessWeek, U.S. News & World Report and Fortune and is the author of Macs for Dummies and the coauthor of iPhone for Dummies and iPad for Dummies
+He previously worked for USA Today, BusinessWeek, U.S. News & World Report and Fortune and is the author of Macs for Dummies and coauthor of iPhone for Dummies and iPad for Dummies.